Team

 • 520-262-7812

 Imelda Cortez started as a volunteer at SERI in 2008 by visiting small business owners to promote occupational health and safety.
-Now as the Environmental Health Promotora, Imelda gets to provide education and program services to support community health, the environment and a higher quality of life.
+Now as the Program Manager, Imelda gets to provide education and program services to support community health, the environment and a higher quality of life.
 She has a Business Administration certificate from Centro de Bachillerato Tecnológico Industrial and the University of Arizona Eller College of Management.
 During her time at SERI she has received certificates as a Community Health Advisor and Child Care Provider from Pima Community College and received been training on global warming from the University of Arizona.

 Theresa Foley